How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 What makes the daily grind enjoyable for you?

-Is it the positive vibes from working with a good team, or the feelings of accomplishment that you’ve helped someone in need?
+Is it the positive vibes from working with a good team?
+Or the feelings of accomplishment that you’ve helped someone in need?
+Maybe it’s the fact that you’re your own boss?

-The little (and not-so-little) things that make each of our challenging work days enjoyable can be different for each person — except for perhaps one thing: getting paid.
+The little (and not-so-little) things that make each of our challenging work days enjoyable can be different for each person.
+Except for perhaps one thing: getting paid.

 Of course, we love doing our jobs as therapists and seeing improvement in our clients is a great reward.
 It’s selfless and honorable work, but at the end of the day it's still a job – and we need to make sure we’re getting paid too.
 The promise of a payday is one of the best motivators to continue building our practices.